 The plan also included construction of Adventure Africa-Phase I, an elephant and mixed species habitat that meets the Association of Zoos and Aquariums standards for elephant care.
 The area features a larger, 1.6-acre outdoor elephant habitat, watering hole, and 20,000-square-foot indoor Elephant Care Center.
 The habitat was unveiled in May 2019.

 Adventure Africa is the largest physical change to the Milwaukee County Zoo since opening at its present location in 1961.
 The Elephant Care Center and outdoor area can accommodate up to five elephants, which allows for more social interactions and groupings.
 In November 2019, we welcomed a female elephant, Belle, to our resident elephants, Ruth and Brittany.
-After well-planned and careful introductions, Belle has settled in with Ruth and Brittany, and visitors can see the herd living together in the indoor and outdoor habitats.
+After well-planned and careful introductions, Belle has settled in with Ruth and Brittany, and visitors can see the herd living together.

-The renovated Gift Shop opened in spring 2019, and features new floors, ceiling, and fixtures with a modern look and rustic elements representing Wisconsin.
+The renovated Gift Shop opened in 2019 and features new floors, ceiling, and fixtures with a modern look and rustic elements representing Wisconsin.
 The merchandise includes traditional favorites, plus apparel and toys, as well as some local and fair-trade global products.

 The year 2022 marked a veritable “baby boom” at the Zoo, with a total of 36 births.
 Some of the species represented included: two reticulated giraffes, a harbor seal, an Inca tern, three Japanese macaques, seven North American river otters, a prehensile-tailed porcupine, and a red panda.